ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 <!--This contrasts with the `struct ... end` syntax where modules are aggregated top-down by nesting submodules into container modules. -->
 In OCaml, a library is a collection of modules.
 By default, when Dune builds a library, it wraps the bundled modules into a module.
 This allows having several modules with the same name, inside different libraries, in the same project.
 That feature is known as [_namespaces_](https://en.wikipedia.org/wiki/Namespace) for module names.
 This is similar to what module do for definitions; they avoid name clashes.

 Dune creates libraries from directories.
 Let's look at an example.
-Here the directory is `lib`:
+Here the `lib` directory contains its sources.
+This is different from the Unix standard, where `lib` stores compiled library binaries.
 ```shell
 $ mkdir lib
 ```

-The `lib` directory is populated with the following files:
+The `lib` directory is populated with the following source files:

 **`lib/dune`**
 ```lisp